lovely-necromancer/Edge_Cache_Sim/README.md

 It is completely based on the NDN-Sim's architecture.

-The main credit for developement of this simulator goes to @RezvanRezaee.
+The main credit for developement of this simulator goes to [@RezvanRezaee](https://github.com/RezvanRezaee)

 I was mainly a prject/thesis manager during her Masters.